spinnaker/igor/README.md

       # Optional:
       limitByOwnership: false # defaults false, limits API results to projects/groups owned by the token creator
       limitByMembership: true # defaults true, limits API results to projects/groups the token creator is a member in
+      defaultMaxHttpRetries: 5 # defaults 5, # default max number of retries when hitting Gitlab APIs and errors occur
 ```

 Build properties are automatically read from successful Gitlab CI Pipelines using the pattern `SPINNAKER_PROPERTY_*=value`.
 For example a log containing a line